zer0def/cromite/docs/PRIVACY_POLICY.md

 #### AUTOFILL AND PASSWORD MANAGEMENT
 Autofill and Password Management are only local feature: Cromite does not send any information externally.

+In android, Cromite uses the native Autofill framework by default, effectively sending the url of the page you are browsing to the application you chose.
+Sending this information is mandatory to the protocol.
+You can turn off support through settings.

 #### PAYMENTS
 Cromite supports the PaymentRequest API (disabled by default) by allowing you to pay for purchases with credit cards.
 Information is not shared with the merchant until you agree.